 2. John Gorrie.
 Dr. John Gorrie, an early pioneer in the invention of the artificial manufacture of ice, refrigeration, and air conditioning, was granted the first U.S. Patent for mechanical refrigeration in 1851.
 Dr. Gorrie's basic principle is the one most often used in refrigeration today; namely, cooling caused by the rapid expansion of gases.
 Using two double acting force pumps he first condensed and then rarified air.
 His apparatus, initially designed to treat yellow fever patients, reduced the temperature of compressed air by interjecting a small amount of water into it.
 Dr. Gorrie is buried in Gorrie Square in Apalachicola, his wife and son are buried-St. Luke's-Episcopal Cemetery, Marianna, Florida.
 (Submitted on October 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on October 17, 2018.
-This page originally submitted on August 12, 2013, by Tim Fillmon of Webster, Florida.
-This page has been viewed 470 times since then.
+It was originally submitted on August 12, 2013, by Tim Fillmon of Webster, Florida.
+This page has been viewed 663 times since then and 31 times this year.
 Last updated on September 28, 2013, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1. submitted on August 12, 2013, by Tim Fillmon of Webster, Florida.
 2. submitted on September 24, 2013, by Cosmos Mariner of Cape Canaveral, Florida.
 3, 4. submitted on August 12, 2013, by Tim Fillmon of Webster, Florida.
 5, 6, 7, 8. submitted on September 24, 2013, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.